anikfal/postwrf/README.md

 ## Paper:
 For more detailed information about the backend structure of the software, please read https://doi.org/10.1016/j.envsoft.2022.105591

-If you find PostWRF a helpful tool, please kindly cite it in your works.
+If you find PostWRF helpful, please kindly cite it in your works.